Our Programs

 The Child Care Resource and Referral Program (CCRR)

-The Child Care Resource and Referral Program (CCRR) serves child care providers and families with children (birth to 12 years) through the following services: child care referrals, resource and toy lending libraries, training and education, partnerships in community events, outreach services, registering license not required programs and affordable child care benefit, child care business start up support and information, resources and drop in programming.
+The Child Care Resource and Referral Program (CCRR) serves child care providers and families with children (birth to 12 years) through the following services: child care referrals, resource and toy lending libraries, training and education, partnerships in community events, outreach services, and affordable child care benefit, child care business start up support and information, resources and drop in programming.
 The CCRR program is funded through the Ministry of Education and Child Care.

-The CCRR Regional Coordinator (RC) enhances communication among the CCRRs in the North and between the CCRRs and the Ministry of Education and Child Care (ECC).
-The RC ensures appropriate standards, promotes the programs and child care across the Northern region of the province.
-The RC also assumes a leadership role in ECC provincial projects related to child care, including development implementation, budget management and reporting to ECC.
+The CCRR Service Area Coordinator (SAC) enhances communication among the CCRRs in the North and between the CCRRs and the Ministry of Education and Child Care (ECC).
+The SAC ensures appropriate standards, promotes the programs and child care across the Northern region of the province.
+The SAC also assumes a leadership role in ECC provincial projects related to child care, including development implementation, budget management and reporting to ECC.

 The Northern Region includes the communities of Haida Gwaii, Prince Rupert, Terrace, Smithers, Prince George, Quesnel, Dawson Creek, and Fort St. John.

 This program demonstrates ways in which traditional knowledge and culture can be combined with research findings to build children’s resilience.
-AIDP supports social learning from Elders and the children’s family members and cooperates and collaborates with community members to achieve the common goal of promoting well-being of children.
-The Aboriginal Infant Development Program offers family centred services that promote and encourage active family and community participation in specialized programs for infants and children (birth to age three) who have a developmental delay or who are at risk of a delay.
+IIDP supports social learning from Elders and the children’s family members and cooperates and collaborates with community members to achieve the common goal of promoting well-being of children.
+The Indigenous Infant Development Program offers family centered services that promote and encourage active family and community participation in specialized programs for infants and children (birth to age three) who have a developmental delay or who are at risk of a delay.
 Funded by the Ministry of Children and Family Development.
-Communities served with the Upper Skeena.
+Communities served within the Bulkley Valley, Witset and the Hazeltons.

 Early Intervention Program